WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 ## PHP Worker Threads

-The PHP Server is always ran in a separate thread we'll call a "Worker Thread."
+PHP is always ran in a separate thread we'll call a "Worker Thread."
 This happens to ensure the PHP runtime doesn't slow down the website.

 Imagine the following code: